2captcha/2captcha-csharp/README.md

 captcha.SetUrl("https://example.com");
 ```

-### MT Captcha
+### MTCaptcha
-Use this method to solve MT Captcha.
+Use this method to solve MTCaptcha.
 Returns a token to bypass the captcha.

 ```csharp
 MTCaptcha captcha = new MTCaptcha();